Wild animals

 Red wolf (Canis rufus)

 The red wolf (Canis rufus) is a critically endangered canid native to the southeastern United States.
-It is the world's most endangered wolf, and is closely related to the gray wolf and coyote.
+It is the world's most endangered wolf and is closely related to the gray wolf and coyote.
+Despite its precarious status, conservation programs aim to stabilize its population through captive breeding and reintroduction efforts.

 The red wolf is a medium-sized canid.
 Males measure 136–165 cm (53.5–65 in) in length, comprising a tail of about 37 cm (14.6 in).
 Adult red wolves range in weight from about 45 to 80 pounds, with males averaging about 60 pounds and females about 50 pounds.

 Red wolves are smaller than gray wolves, but larger than coyotes.
 They have a tawny to grayish coat, with a reddish tint on the muzzle, behind the ears, and on the backs of the legs.
-Red wolves have a slender build and long legs.
+Red wolves have a slender build and long legs, which aid in their swift and agile movements through their habitat.

 What Are the Different Types of Wolves? - Red wolf (Canis rufus)